fishenchips/husman/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

+## About

+I am creating a website for my father where he can share great recipes and his thoughts.
+Also to learn more Angular!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.